Vocaloid 3: Galaco

 Released originally as a prize for those in the Yamaha Shop contest, Galaco could be won if a producer gained 1,000 views on their video.
 She was originally worked upon by developers from Internet co., Ltd and was awarded on August 5, 2012.
 She is based on the voice of Kou Shibasaki.
 When a non-expiring code could not be released for the original voice, an update called "Galaco Neo" was released.
 This contained two vocals ("red" and "blue"), including an updated version of the original prize vocal ("red").
 The update was developed by Stardust Music Inc. and released on August 5, 2014.

 VY2v3

-A update on the Vocaloid2 "VY2" vocal.
+An update on the Vocaloid2 "VY2" vocal.
 This update contained two vocals ("Standard" and "Falsetto") and was released on October 19, 2012.
 It was given a second edition called "VY2v3 SE", as one of five products that was released in the SE edition range.
 VY2v3 Neo was later released in October 2013.